-Reflecting the reality of Scotland itself on the constitutional question the picture we discovered was complex and messy, but two main takeaways emerged from our events, which figure prominently in our recommendations to this report.
+The picture is complex and messy, but two main takeaways emerged from our events, which figure prominently in our recommendations to this report.

-Firstly, as discussed above, the assertion of a "50-50" nation, with two sides gripped in a culture war over our country's future, is a gross simplification.
+Firstly, for all the claims that Scotland is a nation divided, with two sides facing each other in a culture war over our country's future, our events suggest this is far from the case.
 The people in our groups discovered they had far more in common with one another than they expected.
 Their priorities were remarkably similar.
 Our events suggest that Scotland is broadly united in its aims; it is simply divided over the best way to achieve them.